MagdalenaWinklhofer/LncRNA/2_hisat2/README.md

 Since the single .sam files were created in the `/cluster/work/users/magdalena/lncrna/2_hisat_alignment` directory, the slurm script to convert the .sam files to .bam files was also started there.
 The .bam files were created in the same directory.

 **Outcome**:
 `crucian_carp_alignment_*_out.bam`

-The program was given a time window of 10 hours, but it finished after 2:33 h.
+Information from previous runs :The program was given a time window of 10 hours, but it finished after 2:33 h.
 The program was given ntasks=1 and 16 cpus per task.
 The CPU efficiency was with 77% very good.
 12 GB out of the 16 GB given were used (memory efficency: 80%).

+## 4) Merge all bam files into one transcript.bam file (02.10.2024)

+To prohibit problems with the assembly of the transcriptome all bam files were merged into one big transcript.bam file with the `2_5_samtools_merge_bam.sh` script.